-You should rely only on the information contained in or incorporated by reference into this prospectus supplement and the accompanying base prospectus.
+You should rely only on the information contained in or incorporated by reference into this prospectus supplement, the accompanying base prospectus and any free writing prospectus relating to this offering.
 We have not authorized anyone to provide you with additional or different information.
 We are offering to sell the common units, and seeking offers to buy the common units, only in jurisdictions where offers and sales are permitted.
 You should not assume that the information contained in this prospectus supplement or the accompanying base prospectus is accurate as of any date other than the dates shown in these documents or that any information we have incorporated by reference herein is accurate as of any date other than the date of the document incorporated by reference.